SalviaSage/Translingual-Phonetic-Alphabet/README.md

 There is also an "affrication" combining diacritic.
 ====================================================================================================

-  The TPA is not designed with a specific language in mind, in fact it has nothing to do with any language but instead it is entirelty designed based on the mechanisms of the human vocal tract.
+  The TPA is not designed with a specific language in mind.
+In fact, it has nothing to do with any language but instead it is entirelty designed based on the mechanisms of the human vocal tract.

+I believe this is the best methodology for creating an accurate phonetic alphabet.

-The TPA is not designed for use in Diagnostic or Therapeutic fields.
+The TPA is not designed for use in speech therapy.
 Although it may be used as such.

+The TPA is not designed for use in voice recognition technology.
+However, it is designed for computational linguistics.
+I don't know how well it would fare in that field as I do not have experience with it.

-It is also not designed for use in the voice recognition technology, although I think it may be quite compatible for that.
+The TPA is not designed for use in conlanging.
+But, again, it may be used as such.

+I successfully use this alphabet with any language and in any linguisic work as a valuable linguistics research tool.
+I do not use the IPA or any other method as I believe this method that I created is superior to everything else.

+I would like to invite others to also use this alphabet in linguistic research.

 ~~~